 Held in the Fitters Workshop adjacent to Canberra Glassworks, the exhibition of shortlisted works for the inaugural Hindmarsh Prize in 2016 exposed a captive audience to the world-class contemporary glass from around Canberra and the region.

 Initiated by arts patron, Mr John Hindmarsh AM and in partnership with Canberra Glassworks, the Hindmarsh Prize has instantly become a much valued, generous and creative contribution to the artists’ local calendar.

 "As part of its commitment to the cultural diversity of the ACT, Hindmarsh places great value in fostering its vibrant local arts community, with the ambition of widening its scope and level of interest throughout the region," says John Hindmarsh.
 "To that end, Hindmarsh is delighted to be supporting Canberra Glassworks and the variety of talented artists associated with the organisation, many of whom have produced outstanding works of not only national, but international renown."

-Entries will only be accepted from artists who live and practice in the ACT and region and those who have worked at or been in residence at Canberra Glassworks in the prior 12 months prior to the deadline for entries (17 July 2017 to 16 July 2018).
+Entries will only be accepted from artists who live and practice in the ACT and region and those who have worked at, or been in residence at, Canberra Glassworks in the 12 months prior to the deadline for entries (16 July 2019).